phpv8/php-v8/README.md

 which will output `Hello, World!`.
 See how it's shorter and more readable than [that C++ version][v8-hello-world]?
 And it also doesn't limit you from V8 API utilizing to implement more amazing stuff.

+## Quick start

+You can try php-v8 in `pinepain/php-v8`: `docker run -it pinepain/php-v8 bash -c "php test.php"`

 ## Stub files